eli-rich/aoc/README.md

-# Advent of Code 2022
+# Advent of Code

-Solutions will be in Go, Typescript, or both.
+Solutions will be in Go, TypeScript, or JavaScript.